sjarosz/audiosdk/README.md

 - Translates a process PID to a CoreAudio object.
 - Creates a process tap and aggregate device for that process.
 - Streams audio data to a `.wav` file (or other formats if you wish).
-- Lets you select the output device (e.g., built-in speakers, external audio).
+- Lets you select the output device (e.g., built-in speakers, external audio) by name or ID.
 - Provides real-time audio analysis hooks (RMS, dB).
 - Ensures all CoreAudio resources are cleaned up, even after crashes.
 - **Enumerates audio-capable processes** for easy selection and UI integration.